A Call For Change

 Your grades, they're important.

-I was like, but just remember, like school is just school.
+I was like, but just remember, like, school is just school.
 Do your best.

 Try the best that you can.
 If you have questions, ask and ask and ask.

-You know, like don't stress out so much about it to where she's causing you.
+Keep asking until it makes sense, you know, like don't stress out so much about it to where it's causing you.

 Maybe she's like